-CT is a secondary imaging test that can identify extrabiliary disorders and complications of acute cholecystitis
+CT is a secondary imaging test that can identify extrabiliary disorders and complications of acute cholecystitis.

-MRI, often with IV gadolinium-based contrast medium, is also a possible secondary option to confirm the diagnosis of acute cholecystitis
+MRI, often with an IV gadolinium-based contrast medium, is also a possible secondary option to confirm the diagnosis of acute cholecystitis

 Administration of treatment for acute cholecystitis

 The treatment of acute cholecystitis depends on the severity of the condition and the presence or absence of complications.
 In acute cholecystitis, initial treatment includes bowel rest, IV hydration, correction of electrolyte abnormalities, analgesics, and intravenous antibiotics.
-Options include the following: Ampicillin-sulbactam, or meropenem; In severe cases of risk to life, imipenem-cilastatin is administered.
+Options include the following: Ampicillin-sulbactam or meropenem; In severe cases of risk to life, imipenem-cilastatin is administered.

-Alternative regimens – Third generation cephalosporin plus metronidazole
+Alternative regimens – Third-generation cephalosporin plus metronidazole